The classic term “homesteading” had something to do with the government offering pioneers land for development.

 Sewing would be a classic homestead option, right?

 Confession: I am a horrible seamstress.
+If you want to homestead in any home, sewing is a valuable skill.
 But the times are demanding it…

 Learning to can (or “put up”) gives us more reasons to own those pantry jars.
 Those pretty jars are filled with yum in blah mid-January.